aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 #### Aletheia repositories

-Aletheia has several repos, each with a distinct purpose:
+Aletheia has several active repos, each with a distinct purpose:

 * [**admin**](https://github.com/aletheia-foundation/admin) - information about the project and its organisation, such as the project README, licence file, etc. (You're in this repo right now.)
 * [**aletheia-app**](https://github.com/aletheia-foundation/aletheia-app) - a cross-platform app for peer-to-peer publishing of scientific papers.
 This is the main distributable app and our main codebase.
 It uses [Electron](https://electron.atom.io) (which uses NodeJs), [Ethereum](https://www.ethereum.org) and [IPFS](https://ipfs.io).
 So far, we've tested the app on Ubuntu and OS X; eventually, we'll support Windows as well.
-* [**aletheia-node**](https://github.com/aletheia-foundation/aletheia-node) -  a command line service that we'll ask supporters to run to help serve files.
 * [**whitepaper**](https://github.com/aletheia-foundation/whitepaper) - the whitepaper and old versions of it.
 See this repo for more detail about the vision for Aletheia.
 * [**aletheia-foundation.github.io**](https://github.com/aletheia-foundation/aletheia-foundation.github.io) - the source for our GitHub Pages website (powered by Jekyll).
 * [**logo**](https://github.com/aletheia-foundation/logo) - records of the initial logo design for posterity.
-* [**embark-framework**](https://github.com/aletheia-foundation/embark-framework) - the framework intially used for Aletheia.
-We plan to replace it with the **Truffle Framework**.
 * [**js-ipfs-api**](https://github.com/aletheia-foundation/js-ipfs-api) - our forked copy of js-ipfs-api.
 We'll merge all our bugfixes upstream to [ipfs/js-ipfs-api](https://github.com/ipfs/js-ipfs-api).
+* [**nodejs-testnet-faucet**](https://github.com/aletheia-foundation/nodejs-testnet-faucet) - faucet distribute our cyptographic control
+* [**truffle-contract**](https://github.com/aletheia-foundation/truffle-contract) - the framework used for Aletheia.

+Inactive repos:
+* aletheia-node

 #### Languages